LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
 - SampleStatusTag to query for status type if not provided
+- getSampleStatuses() boolean property for whether API should include inUse information or not

 ### version 2.300.0
 *Released*: 28 February 2023